Buying a house in the Netherlands?

 Happy mortgage customers

-"Our advisor Bram was very helpful and responsive and fixed everything for us.
-So happy we could finally buy a house."
+"Our mortgage advisor Bram was very helpful and responsive and fixed everything for us.
+So happy we could finally get a mortgage in the Netherlands and buy a house."

 "Hanno helped me get a mortgage for my house.
 I didn’t expect getting a Dutch mortgage would be so easy.
 Thanks a lot guys."

-"Our mortgage advisor Jan-Hein did a fantastic job getting us a mortgage.
-He was patient, transparent and got our mortgage approved in a week.
+"Our mortgage broker Jan-Hein did a fantastic job getting us a mortgage in the Netherlands.
+He was very helpful and got our mortgage approved in a week.
 Great job!"

-Why we'll find you the best expat mortgage
+Why we'll find you the best mortgage in the Netherlands

 1. Personal mortgage advice

 Most expats think that getting a mortgage in the Netherlands is very hard.
-But there's more possible than you think!
-Our mortgage brokers will take their time to take a close look at your personal situation and will come up with a tailor-made mortgage plan.
+There's more possible than you think!
+Our mortgage brokers will take a close look at your personal situation and make you a tailor-made Dutch mortgage plan.

 2. 100% independent

-We work completely independent and compare every lender that provides mortgages for expats in the Netherlands.
+We work 100% independent and compare every lender that provides expat mortgages in the Netherlands.
 That are more than 25 lenders.
-This way we are sure to find the best mortgage for your situation, based on your personal mortgage plan.
+This way you get the best Dutch mortgage for your situation, based on your personal mortgage plan.

 3. Good advice, affordable fees